 Many prisons host information and advice sessions where prospective students can view course materials and prospectuses.
 It may also be possible to speak to an OU adviser about your future study plans.
 If you are new to university study you may wish to study one of the preparatory Openings courses.
 These courses are designed to introduce new students to study, or to act as a refresher for those who have not studied for some time.
 Once you have decided on an area of interest, your Education Department will advise you about the suitability and availability of courses in that area and help you complete the necessary paperwork.
 All study must be approved by your Prison Governor and you will be advised on your application by Education Department.

 If you are a new student you may be able to get funding from the Prisoners’ Education Trust or from another charity.
 Please note: Unlock are not able to provide financial assistance.
 It may also be possible for you or a third party to pay your course fees via the prison.
 Please discuss this with your Education Department if you would like to explore this option.

 For further advice and information (including course start dates), please speak to a member of your prison’s Education Department.

 Prisoners Education Trust provides access to broader learning opportunities for prisoners, to enhance their chances of building a better life after release.
 They do this through a grants programme which assists over 2,000 prisoners each year to study distance learning courses in subjects and levels not available in prison.
 They also provide advice and support, and they make the case for improving policy and practice.

 Haven Distribution has been assisting prisoners since 1996 by purchasing educational books for those who wish to use their time in custody effectively, through the pursuit of lifelong learning.

 Open University delivers higher education courses to people in prison.

-NIACE encourage all adults to engage in learning of all kinds.
-People with convictions feature in NIACE’s work with adult learners.
+Learning and Work Institute encourage all adults to engage in learning of all kinds.